ArthurStillmanSec/ArthurStillmanSec.github.io/README.md

 ---

-I am an IT professional dedicated to the defense of physical and digital infrastructure.
-With a background in operations management and technical support, I approach technology with a focus on system integrity and operational readiness.
+I am an IT professional transitioning into Network Defense, leveraging over a decade of operational management experience to specialize in **Supply Chain Security** and **Physical Infrastructure Protection**.

-My strength lies in understanding the machinery that powers the network.
-I focus on hardware configuration, threat monitoring, and the strict protocols that keep environments secure.
-While others build the applications, I ensure the systems they run on are locked down, resilient, and always monitored.
+Unlike traditional candidates, I possess a deep understanding of the logistical and physical layers of business operations.
+I bridge the gap between "Process" and "Protocol," ensuring that security measures are not just theoretical, but operational.
+My focus is on hardware hardening, threat monitoring, and maintaining the integrity of chain-of-custody environments.

 ---